hyrmn/hyr.mn/src/posts/swapping-numbers.md

 //  0000 1010
 //  0001 0100
 //x=0001 1110
-//If we work left to right then we know at the end x will be 0001 1110 (incidentally, this is 30 in decimal)
+//If we work left to right then we know at the end x will be 0001 1110

 //Now we do the same thing with y y = y ^ x;
-//Working left to right and comparing the new value of x (0001 1110) to y
+//Work left to right and compare the new value of x (0001 1110) to y
 //so compare these two with an XOR
 //  0001 1110
 //  0001 0100
 //y=0000 1010
 //At the end of this, y is 0000 1010 (10 in decimal.
-Oh, nice, the value x originally had)
+Oh, nice, the original value of x)

 //Now do the same thing with x again to get the original value of y x = x ^ y;